 Antimicrobial Stewardship in Australian Health Care (the AMS Book)

-The Antimicrobial Stewardship in Australian Health Care, initially published in 2018, continues to be enhanced to provide evidence and information to inform antimicrobial stewardship (AMS) strategies and interventions, and their implementation across a range of settings.
+Antimicrobial Stewardship in Australian Health Care (the AMS Book), initially published in 2018, continues to be updated and enhanced with additional evidence, information, and topic areas to inform antimicrobial stewardship (AMS) strategies, interventions, and implementation across a range of healthcare settings.

-The latest chapter of Antimicrobial Stewardship in Australian Health Care (the AMS Book) - Rural and remote hospitals and health services - is now available.
+The latest chapter of Antimicrobial Stewardship in Australian Health Care (the AMS Book) - Antimicrobial Stewardship and Outpatient Parenteral Antimicrobial Therapy (OPAT) in Hospital in the Home (HITH) and other settings - is now available.

-The AMS Book continues to be enhanced to provide the latest evidence about antimicrobial stewardship (AMS) strategies and interventions to support their implementation across a range of settings.
+The AMS Book continues to provide the latest evidence around strategies and interventions to support the implementation of AMS across a range of settings.

-Further work on focus areas for AMS will be undertaken and the AMS Book will be updated with additional chapters, over time.
+Further consideration of topic areas for inclusion in the AMS Book will continue.
 As new resources become available, these will be added as hyperlinks to each chapter, or to the appendices.